 1976 Chevrolet Corvette Coupe

-A looker and a definite cooker, this customized ""Vette"" needs no introduction when it shows up at your suburban driveway.
-Your neighbors will be able to hear and if close enough feel the rumble from the side pipes, and there they will notice the sculpted looks of this 1976 Last year of the Stingray Corvette.
-Remember Corvette means a small nimble warship, so I-de-clare-WAR!
+A writer's favorite design Corvette, this numbers matching driver Stingray needs no introduction when it shows up in your suburban driveway.
+Your neighbors will be able to hear and if close enough feel the rumble, and there they will notice the sculpted looks of this 1976 last year of the Stingray Corvette.
+Its like having a drivable playboy centerfold in your garage.

 S-St. Louis, MO Assy Plant